AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/complex-components.md

     public string WebSite { get; set; }
 }
 ```
-In order **GetItems** to be able to work you need to map the properties to headers through the **HeaderName** attribute this is how we handle differences between the property name, spaces in the headers and such.
+In order for **GetItems** to work you need to map the properties to headers through the **HeaderName** attribute.
+This is how we handle differences between the property name, spaces in the headers and such.

 Grids
 -------